Anisotropic superconducting spin transport at magnetic interfaces

-{\it Spin-triplet current generation.---}The relationship between the modulation of the Gilbert damping discussed above and the spin-triplet current generation must also be discussed.
+{\it Spin-triplet current generation.---}The relationship between the enhanced Gilbert damping discussed above and the spin-triplet current generation must also be discussed.
 The enhancement of the Gilbert damping is known to originate from the spin current generation at the magnetic interface \cite{tserkovnyakEnhancedGilbertDamping2002,ohnumaEnhancedDcSpin2014}.
+The interface spin current induced by FMR $\la\IS\ra^{\mathrm{SP}}$ is given by \cite{sm}

-In our setup, the Gilbert damping $\delta\alpha$ is proportional to the generated spin-triplet current, for which the spin polarization can be controlled by varying the magnetization direction of the FI.
+One can see that $\la\IS\ra^{\mathrm{SP}}$ and $\delta\alpha$ are proportional to each other.
+In our setup, the enhanced Gilbert damping $\delta\alpha$ will lead to the generation of both the Cooper pair spin-triplet current and the quasiparticle spin current.
+Since the angular dependence of $\delta\alpha$ reflects the direction of the Cooper pair spins, it is expected that the spin-triplet current can be controlled by varying the magnetization direction of the FI.

-{\it Discussion.---}In this paper, we have considered two models for the interface spin transfer processes.
-The first models a rough interface, representing atomic-scale roughness, while the second models a flat interface.
-We expect the results from these two models to be valid in the dirty limit and the clean limit, respectively.
-Calculations for intermediate surface roughness levels and thus more realistic models would be useful when numerous FMR measurements of a variety of materials have been made.
-However, this is beyond the scope of this paper and will be left as a subject for future study.
+{\it Discussion.---}We have considered a flat SC/FI interface.
+In the presence of roughness, the correction term proportional to $\chi^R_{\mathrm{loc}}(\omega)$ contributes to the FMR modulation, as shown in Eq.~(\ref{eq_self_energy_uni_loc}).
+In the rough limit, $J_1^2 \ll J_2^2$, $\chi^R_{\mathrm{loc}}(\omega)$ dominates to make the FMR modulation isotropic, due to the angle average by summation over $\bq$.
+Namely, the anisotropy peculiar to $p$-wave SC is smeared by the roughness.
+The detailed behavior of $\chi^R_{\mathrm{loc}}(\omega)$ is shown in the Supplemental Material \cite{sm}.
+This result implies that it is crucial to control the interface roughness.
+In principle, the roughness of the interface can be observed using transmission electron microscopy of interfaces \cite{qiuSpinMixingConductance2013a,mihalceanuSpinpumpingVaryingthicknessMgO2017a,ikhtiarGiantTunnelMagnetoresistance2018a} and it is possible to detect whether the interface of the sample is flat or rough.
+More detailed spectroscopy can be obtained from the FMR modulation by using a flat interface.

+Our results show that the pairing symmetry can be detected by the sign of $\partial_\theta(\delta H)$ and $\partial_\theta(\delta\alpha)$ around the in-plane magnetic field ($\theta \sim \pi/2$), where the vortices are negligible.
+When the external magnetic field has a large out-of-plane component, the vortex formation may cause problems in observing the angular dependence.
+The qualitative behavior is expected to change when the out-of-plane magnetic field approaches the upper critical field ($H \sim H_{\mathrm c 2} \sim 1 \mathrm T$).
+This is because the coherence length of the Cooper pair and the distance between the vortices can become comparable.
+Indeed, it has been experimentally reported that the vortex formation suppresses the characteristic properties in the spin pumping into SCs \cite{jeonAbrikosovVortexNucleation2019}.
+Therefore, the out-of-plane magnetic field should be as small as possible when FMR measurements are performed for $H \sim H_{\mathrm c 2}$.